sijaric/PharmaTrue2/README.md

 After downloading your 23andMe raw data (txt file) from the official 23andMe website and renaming it to "genome.txt", you can add it to the PharmaTrue2 directory.

-Finally, you run the "hi.py" script using the following command in the zsh terminal (after navigating to the PharmaTrue directory): python3 hi.py
+Finally, you run the "hi.py" script using the following command in the zsh terminal (after navigating to the PharmaTrue2 directory): python3 hi.py

 The above assumes that you have python and pandas installed.